newchuyalong/libgdx-learning/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans).md

-Libgdx projects use [Gradle](http://www.gradle.org/) to manage dependencies, the build process, and IDE integation.
+Libgdx projects use [Gradle](http://www.gradle.org/) to manage dependencies, the build process, and IDE integration.
 This allows you to develop your app with whatever development environment you prefer.
 Best of all: your team mates can use a different dev environment while working on the same project!
 Just don't commit your IDE specific files to your source control.
 The `.gitignore` file contained in libgdx projects will take care of that if you use Git.

 ### Setting up Eclipse
 To develop your application via Eclipse, you need to install the following pieces of software.